Special effects of Batman Returns: Batshield

 Whereas the first film relied on simple cel animation to realize the protective shield, the sequel featured a sophisticated computer-generated cloaking effect produced by Video Image Associates.
 Burton had been dissatisfied with the "magical" quality of the animated cloaking effect in the first film, requesting a more reality-based, mechanical look for Batman Returns.
 Starting with reference photographs of the Batmobile, computer graphics technicians used the Alias software system—an industrial design tool—to model the shield digitally.
 Animator Joseph Goldstone worked at a monitor rendering the Batmobile shield section by section.
 A section of shield covering the Batmobile wheel hub employed an irising effect.
 Video Image Associates generated ten cloaking shots altogether.
 The completed computer graphics imagery was digitally composited with live-action plates of the Batmobile and then recorded on film.

 About ten computer graphics shots were required for the cloaking and uncloaking scenes.
 As conceived, the cloak was a heavy, high-tension steel shield hidden within the car's body that could expand to cover the vehicle.
 However, the Batmobile's design did not lend itself to a hidden shield concept.
-CG artists Joseph Goldstone and Stanley Liu used Alias to design a mechanical-looking cloak with logical moves for the shield parts emerging from hidden compartments inside the car.
+CG artists Joseph Goldstone and Stanley Liu used Alias to design a mechanical-looking cloak that was believable with regard to the shield parts emerging from hidden compartments inside the car.
 Liu said "We had to deal with the fact that it was physically impossible for a cloak to come out of the Batmobile... we had to invent a lot of new ways for these shield pieces to emerge.
 We tried to make it look believable and not like the cloak magically comes out of nowhere."
 In the case of the wheel cover, segments of the iris would otherwise appear to be floating in the air.

-To aid the Video Image crew in constructing the cloak digitally, on-set reflection map photography was taken from the Batmobile's actual viewpoint in all six directions—front, back, left, right, up, and down.
+To aid the Video Image crew in constructing the cloak digitally, on-set reflection-map photography was taken from the Batmobile's actual viewpoint in all six directions—front, back, left, right, up, and down.
 A full-scale fiberglass cloak built early in production (used in one live-action shot) also served as reference.
 Extensive environment mapping and lighting data were gathered, including scanning live-action footage and painting special reflection maps where necessary.
 The final digital composite was scanned and recorded onto film to complete the ten shots.